jungminc88/orbituary_detecter/RESULTS.md

+Here, I show a demonstration of the tool.

-As you can see below, `twparse.py` alone can give you a pretty low error rate unless you have an unusually low standard for 'famous'.
-But even then, running `pairwise_coocc.py` can give the error rate close to zero.
+As you can see below, `makelists.py` alone can give you a pretty low error rate unless you have an unusually low standard for 'famous'.
+But even then, running `finetune.py` can give the error rate close to zero.

 # 0. List of all people who passed away in (or around) the time frame, according to the newspaper.
 - Feb.28 饗庭孝男　(scholar of French literature)